Operating the Computer Mouse

 2. The computer mouse is used to …

-Possible Answers: scroll, drag-drop, colour pictures, draw, select an item, play games, make a page big or small, etc.
+Possible Answers: scroll, drag-drop, colour pictures, draw, select an item, play games, to make the page big or small etc.

-• The teacher should immediately praise the student with his/her name and reward the child.
+- The teacher should immediately praise the student with her/his name and reward the child.

 Worksheets, LTM and Communication Cards:

-The children should know the names of the five fingers before teaching computer mouse.
+The children should know the names of the five fingers before being taught to use the computer mouse.
 The teacher could use her fingers and tell the names of each finger.
 The teacher could also use the printable and teach them the finger names.

 Poster